mardini2/CustosEye/README.md

 python -m app.console
 ```

-The dashboard will open at `http://127.0.0.1:8765/`.
+The dashboard will open automatically in a windowed application or in your browser at `http://127.0.0.1:8765/`.
 If it doesn't open automatically, visit that URL in your browser.

 **Viewing static HTML files (for GitHub Pages):**
 If you want to preview the static HTML files (like index.html, privacy.html, etc.) without running the full application: